darasus/ai-blog/content/iota-the-internet-of-things-crypto.md

 createdAt: 2022-07-07T16:55:51.999Z
 updatedAt: 2022-07-17T07:22:59.915Z
 category: crypto
+summary: IOTA is a decentralized distributed ledger designed specifically for the Internet of Things (IoT) devices.
+It is a cryptocurrency used to execute transactions between devices on the IoT.
+IOTA’s distributed ledger differs from blockchain distributed ledgers in that it doesn’t use a directed acyclic graph or DAG architecture.
+Instead, IOTA uses a directed cyclic graph architecture called a “tangle” The main advantage of the tangle architecture is that there are no transaction fees in IOTA.
 ---

 ^ ^ ^ ^ ^ ^ ^ ^ ^ ^ ^ ^ ^ ^ ^ ^ ^ ^ ^ ^ ^ ^ ^ ^ ^